BlueDrink9/Univisal/README.md

 * Widely available, easily installed
 * Can just drop in script and run
 * Relatively simple to multi-thread and do complex logic and data storage with

+#### Rust

+Is this just trendy or is it a viable replacement for c in this case?
+Incl.
+MS Windows?

+## Feature list

+Key to enable/disable for a given window/all over system (make this an option).

+Alternatively, always active but single hotkey always enters cmd mode?
+I don't prefer this option, but maybe this can apply for whitelisted apps.

+White/black list for always/never enable.
+Title matching, optionally with regex?